CodePushGo/website/src/content/blog/en/how-live-updates-for-capacitor-work.md

 # Understanding Live Updates in CodePushGo

-Live updates are one of the most powerful features in Capacitor apps, allowing real-time updates without app store submissions.
+Live updates are one of the most powerful features in React Native apps, allowing real-time updates without app store submissions.
 Let's dive deep into how CodePushGo implements this functionality.

 ## Core Concepts

-A Capacitor app consists of two main layers:
+A React Native app consists of two main layers:

 1. **Web Layer**: Contains HTML, CSS, and JavaScript files loaded in the WebView
 2. **Native Layer**: Contains platform-specific code (Java/Kotlin for Android, Swift for iOS)